 By 1991, Argentina's railway system was transporting 1,400 times less goods than it did in 1973.

-In 1991, Argentina was the only South American country to send warships and cargo planes to the Gulf War under a UN mandate.
+In 1991, Argentina sent warships and cargo planes to the Gulf War under UN mandate, making it the only South American country to do so.

 In 1994, a Constitutional Amendment allowed Menem to be elected for a second term.

-Since 1994, the Argentine Air Force has provided the UN Air contingent in Cyprus as part of UNFICYP, among Army and Marines troops.
+Since 1994, the Argentina's Air Force has provided the UN Air contingent in Cyprus (UNFICYP), contributing troops along with the Army and Marines.

-In 1995, the economy began to decline, with increasing unemployment and recession.
+In 1995, Argentina's economy began to decline, with increasing unemployment and recession.

-In 1999, the UCR, led by Fernando de la Rúa, returned to the presidency in the elections.
+In the 1999 elections, the UCR, led by Fernando de la Rúa, returned to the presidency.

-Since 1999, Argentines have enjoyed the highest availability of cable and satellite television in Latin America.
+Since 1999, Argentina had the highest availability of cable and satellite television in Latin America.

-In December 2001, riots in Argentina, triggered by economic crisis and capital flight, forced President De la Rúa to resign.
+In December 2001, massive riots forced De la Rúa to resign as president of Argentina.

 Argentina's democracy endured through the 2001–02 crisis.

-By late 2002, the economic crisis in Argentina began to recede, but political unrest was caused by the assassination of two piqueteros by the police, prompting Duhalde to move elections forward.
+By late 2002, the economic crisis began to recede in Argentina, but the assassination of two piqueteros by the police caused political unrest.

-Since 2002 the country has emphasized its key role in Latin American integration, and the Mercosur block is its first international priority.
+Since 2002, Argentina has emphasized its key role in Latin American integration.

 On May 26, 2003, Néstor Kirchner was sworn in as the new president of Argentina.

-By 2004, Buenos Aires, all provincial capitals except Ushuaia, and all medium-sized towns were interconnected by 69,412 km of paved roads.
+By 2004, 69,412 km of paved roads interconnected Buenos Aires, all provincial capitals except Ushuaia, and all medium-sized towns.

-In 2005, deaths from cardiovascular disease increased to 23% of the total in Argentina, while infant deaths fell to 3% of all deaths.
+By 2005, deaths from cardiovascular disease increased to 23% of total deaths, while infant deaths decreased to 3%.

-In 2006, Argentina ranked fourth in Latin America in terms of healthcare.
+In 2006, Argentina ranked fourth in Latin America in healthcare levels.

-In 2007, Argentina sent a contingent, including helicopters, boats, and water purification plants, to assist Bolivia with its worst floods in decades.
+In 2007, Argentina sent a contingent, including helicopters, boats, and water purification plants, to assist Bolivia in response to severe floods.

-In 2007, Cristina Kirchner won the elections, succeeding her husband as president.
+In 2007, Cristina Kirchner won the elections and became president of Argentina.

-In 2007, Los Pumas achieved their highest-ever result in the Rugby World Cup, coming in third place.
+In 2007, Los Pumas achieved their highest-ever result in the Rugby World Cup, coming third.

-In June 2009, Argentina secured an agreement with the European Space Agency for the installation of a 35-m diameter antenna at the Pierre Auger Observatory.
+In June 2009, CONAE secured an agreement with the European Space Agency (ESA) to install a 35-m antenna and mission support facilities at the Pierre Auger Observatory.

 Since 2009, the Jaguares have competed in the Americas Rugby Championship.

-From 1960-2010, the highest increases in precipitation have occurred in the eastern parts of Argentina.
+Climate change in Argentina is predicted to have significant effects.
+From 1960–2010, the highest increases in precipitation have occurred in the eastern parts of the country.

-In 2010, Argentina legalized same-sex marriage, becoming the first country in Latin America, the second in the Americas, and the tenth worldwide to do so.
+In 2010, Argentina legalized same-sex marriage, becoming the first country in Latin America to do so.

-In 2010, the Argentine Armed Forces participated in humanitarian responses in Haiti and Chile following their respective earthquakes.
+In 2010, the Armed Forces of Argentina were involved in humanitarian responses in both Haiti and Chile following earthquakes in those countries.

-By 2011, approximately 67% of Argentina's population had internet access and the ratio of mobile phone subscriptions to population was 137.2%.
+By 2011, about 67% of Argentina's population had internet access, and the ratio of mobile phone subscriptions to population was 137.2%.

-In 2011 Argentina's defence budget was only about 0.74% of GDP, a historical minimum, below the Latin American average.
+In 2011, Argentina's defence budget reached a historical minimum of about 0.74% of GDP, falling below the Latin American average.

 In 2011, Argentina's manufacturing sector experienced a 6.5% production growth rate.

-In 2011, Cristina Kirchner won the elections again, securing a second term as president.
+In 2011, Cristina Kirchner won re-election as president of Argentina.

-In 2011, the Atucha II reactor finished with 40% Argentine-built components.
+In 2011, the Atucha II reactor, with 40% Argentine-built components, was completed.

-In 2012, Argentina had about 11,000 km of waterways, mostly comprising the La Plata, Paraná, Paraguay and Uruguay rivers.
+In 2012, Argentina had about 11,000 km of waterways, including the La Plata, Paraná, Paraguay, and Uruguay rivers.

-Since 2012, Los Pumas have competed in The Rugby Championship against Australia, New Zealand, and South Africa.
+Since 2012, Los Pumas have competed in The Rugby Championship.

-On 13 March 2013, Argentine Jorge Mario Bergoglio was elected Bishop of Rome and Supreme Pontiff of the Catholic Church, taking the name "Francis".
+On 13 March 2013, Argentine Jorge Mario Bergoglio was elected Pope and took the name "Francis", becoming the first Pope from the Americas or the Southern Hemisphere.

-In 2013, Argentina had 5.57 million visitors, making it the top destination in South America and second in Latin America for international tourist arrivals.
-Revenues reached US$4.41 billion in 2013.
+In 2013, Argentina received 5.57 million visitors, ranking as the top destination in South America for international tourist arrivals.

 In 2013, the Up-River port region accounted for 50% of Argentina's exports.

-In 2013, there were 47 national public universities and 46 private universities across Argentina.
+In 2013, there were 47 national public universities and 46 private universities in Argentina.

 As of 2014, 87.4% of Argentine households had cable and satellite television.